ibm-cloud-docs/watson-assistant/expression-methods-actions.md

 ### `now(String timezone)`
 {: #expression-methods-actions-now}

-The `now()` method returns the current date and time for a specified time zone, in the format `yyyy-MM-dd HH:mm:ss 'GMT'XXX`, for example:
+The `now()` method returns the current date and time for a specified time zone, in the format `yyyy-MM-dd HH:mm:ss 'GMT'XXX`:

 ```text
 now('Australia/Sydney').